luoshao23/CFA/level_1/Economics.md

 ## Ricardian and Heckscher-Ohlin models of comparative advantage
 + Ricardian model of trade: has only one factor -- labor.
 The source of differences in production costs in Ricardo's model is different in labor productivity due to difference in technology.
 + Heckscher-Ohlin model: there are two factor -- capital and labor.
-The source of comparative advantage (different in opportunity costs) in this model is differences in the relative amounts of each factor the countries possess (factor endowments).
+The source of comparative advantage (different in opportunity costs) in this model is differences in the relative amounts of each factor the countries possess (factor endowments).This model assumes that technology in each industry is the same among countries, but it varies between industries

 A country captures more of the gains from trade the more the final terms of trade differ from its autarkic prices. 国际市场开放以后价格与自产自销价相差越多则盈利越多。